hariohmprasath/eks-a-connect-with-aws/README.md

 * `--service-account-signing-key-file` - Path to the signing (`private`) key (`$PRIV_KEY`)
 * `--api-audiences` - Identifiers of the API.
 The service account token authenticator will validate that tokens used against the API are bound to at least one of these audiences.
 * `--service-account-issuer` - The issuer URL, or `https://$ISSUER_HOSTPATH` from above.

+> Note: API Server flag editing is not officially supported by `EKS Anywhere` tooling today, so the edits specificized below won’t persist if new API server is created.
+They need to reapplied after the new API server comes online.

 Here are the step by step instruction for updating the Kubernetes API server.